What is a will?

 What is a living will?

 A living will is not a will.
-It is a document authorized under the laws of many states that provides a person’s directions on the withholding of life-sustaining medical procedures in the event of a terminal condition or a state of permanent unconsciousness.
-In Georgia, the document used for this purpose is called an advance directive for health care.
+It is a document operating under state law that provides a person’s directions on the withholding of life-sustaining medical procedures.
+This becomes important only in the event of a terminal condition or a state of permanent unconsciousness.
+Georgia state law refers to this document as an advance directive for health care.
 For more information, you may want to read the State Bar of Georgia’s pamphlet on advance directives for health care.